sawolford/onsub/README.md

 		os.makedirs(path)
 		return 0, "os.makedirs({path})".format(path=path)
 #### - string.format() strings
 Other dictionary entries are strings that can contain Python variable substitution specifiers compatible with the Python `string.format()` standard method.
-Variables are substituted from the same section dictinoary.
+Variables are substituted from the same section dictionary.
 This variable substitution is performed iteratively a set number of times or until the string no longer changes.
 Example:

 	"cmd": "git"
 	"-v": "-v"